mdmtk/docs/edge/source/guide/csp/access.md

 >Provide the package signatures to be deleted.

->**Note:** This parm is optional and is not required to be present in the Request XML document.

 Parm value input rules:

 * String with a minimum size of 1 character